loiccoyle/phomo-rs/README.md

-      --equalize                       Equalize the master and tile image color distributions --transfer-master-to-tiles       Transfer the color palette of the master image to the tile images --transfer-tiles-to-master       Transfer the color palette of the tile images to the master image --greedy                         Use a greedy tile assignment algorithm.
-Should improve performance at the expense of accuracy
-      --metric <METRIC>                The distance metric to use [default: norm-l1] [possible values: norm-l1, norm-l2] -v, --verbose...
+      --equalize                       Equalize the master and tile image color distributions --transfer-master-to-tiles       Transfer the color palette of the master image to the tile images --transfer-tiles-to-master       Transfer the color palette of the tile images to the master image -G, --gpu                            Compute the distance matrix on the GPU --greedy                         Use a greedy tile assignment algorithm --metric <METRIC>                The distance metric to use [default: norm-l1] [possible values: norm-l1, norm-l2] -v, --verbose...
 Increase logging verbosity -q, --quiet...
 Decrease logging verbosity